dbaltor/library-msa/README.md

 ## Testing locally:
 If you have docker installed on your machine, you can easily run [Zipkin](https://zipkin.io/) and [Prometheus](https://prometheus.io/) in containers by simply executing `docker-compose up`
-The build process requires that your machine have Maven installed as it is used by **Spring Cloud Contract**.
+You need to have Java 17 installed.
+The build process uses the Gradle embedded in the repo, but your machine must also have Maven installed as it is used by **Spring Cloud Contract**.
 Execute `./scripts/build.sh` to build everything.
 Execute `./scripts/run.sh` to start everything up: